 - Black Box Technology: Like many other commercial or passenger vehicles, tractor trailers have a "black box" in that will record speed, braking, turning and other driver activities.
 If there were any injuries involved, accessing the black box records can help prove negligence against the truck driver and trucking company.

-If you or someone you know has been injured in a truck accident or tractor-trailer collision, you need personal injury attorneys who know the law and the kinds of technology available to help prove your claim.
+If you or someone you know has been injured in a truck accident or tractor-trailer collision, you need personal injury attorneys in Rhode Island who know the law and the kinds of technology available to help prove your claim.
 Karns & Kerrison's truck accident injury lawyers are experienced in handling cases against negligent truck drivers and trucking companies and are familiar with reviewing the kinds of electronic data that can help prove negligence in an injury situation.

 Fighting for Your Fair Recovery